ARE BABY WIPES ANTIBACTERIAL?

 WHAT’S IN A BABY WIPE?

 If you’re wondering what’s in baby wipes, the answer is usually ingredients specifically designed to remove urine and fecal matter from baby’s skin, while also being gentle on that skin.
-Baby wipes specifically made for baby’s with sensitive skin, like the bamboo baby wipes made by Eco Pea, contain the following ingredients:
+Baby wipes specifically made for babies with sensitive skin, like the bamboo baby wipes made by Eco Pea, contain the following ingredients:

 Water (aqua).
 Water is a crucial ingredient in baby wipes as it’s a carrier and diluent for the other ingredients.
 Eco Pea utilizes extensive filtration to make sure only high-quality water is in our wipes.